 As repeatedly noted for months, this is also consistent with serial downbeat OECD indications on a weaker global outlook.
-We saw more of the same in today's (September) OECD Composite Leading Indicators (http://bit.ly/2kq4gNI for our marked up version.)
+We saw more of the same in Monday's OECD Composite Leading Indicators (http://bit.ly/2kq4gNI for our marked up version.)

-And that outlook continues to be reinforced by the US-China situation despite the ostensible 'breakthrough' at the G20 meeting.
-Especially note that subsequent the US-China talks degenerated into nothing more than discussion of Chinese agricultural purchases and Huawei relief.
-Those ended early, with only a recent agreement to resume after mutual US and Chinese tariffs hikes.
+And that outlook continues to be reinforced by the US-China situation despite the ostensible 'breakthrough' at the G20 meeting that failed, and the recent Trump forbearance we have noted is only very temporary.